twonote/python-mt-st/README.md

 ## Prerequisites

 1. Linux/Python 3
-2. The current version is wrapping mt-gnu.
-Make sure mt-gnu is in your execution path.
+2. The current version is wrapping GNU tools.
+Make sure mt-gnu/mt-st/sg_logs is in your execution path.
 3. Root privilege is necessary for operating a magnetic tape drive.
 4. You will need either a real tape drive or use mhvtl as a simulate tape drive.